 \begin{proof} The assertion concerning coCartesian fibrations implies that for Cartesian fibrations, as implemented by taking opposites.
 We are therefore reduced to proving the assertion concerning coCartesian fibrations.

-The condition that the functor between each fiber is an equivalence guarantees, in particular, that $f$ is surjective.
-It remains to show that $f$ is fully faithful.
+The condition that the functor between each fiber is an equivalence guarantees, in particular, that $F$ is surjective.
+It remains to show that $f$ is fully-faithful.
 Let $a,b\in \cE$.
-We intend to show that the top horizontal map in the diagram among spaces of morphisms,
+We intend to show that the top horizontal map in the diagram of spaces of morphisms,

 is an equivalence.
 For this it is enough to show that, for each morphism $\pi a \xra{f}\pi b$ in $\cK$, the map between fibers